crimsonpython24/macos-setup/README.md

 **Note** if unwanted banners show up, remove the corresponding files with `sudo rm -rf /Library/Security/PolicyBanner.*`

 ## 2. ClamAV Setup (MacPorts)

+> **Note on Email Notifications:** The scan scripts include email alerting, but this is **optional**.
+If email is not configured, the scripts will still work - alerts simply won't be sent.
+To enable email notifications, complete the "Email Notifications Setup" section later in this guide.

+### Part 1: Base ClamAV Installation
  1. Install ClamAV from MacPorts: `sudo port install clamav-server`.
 This ClamAV port creates all non-example configurations already. *Important* do NOT execute `sudo port load clamav-server` because doing so will conflict with this guide's startup scripts; also do not give `daemondo` full-disk access because it is unnecessary.
- 2. Give the current user database and logfile permissions, and substitute "admin" with actual username:
+ 2. Give the current user database and logfile permissions (substitute "admin" with actual username):
 ```zsh
 sudo mkdir -p /opt/local/share/clamav
 sudo chown -R admin:staff /opt/local/share/clamav